-In addition to mosquito spraying, the City treats drainage ditches and the storm sewer system (areas of standing water) with Environmental Protection Agency-approved Altosid briquettes.
+In addition to mosquito spraying, the city treats drainage ditches and the storm sewer system (areas of standing water) with Environmental Protection Agency-approved Altosid briquettes.
 This is the most effective approach in reducing the mosquito population by preventing the mosquito larvae from becoming an adult mosquito.
 The larvacide program map shows the zones throughout Sugar Land that will be treated with Larvacide Pellets.